Netherlands national football team: Second golden generation: 1996–2014

-With Guus Hiddink as manager, Oranje went to Euro 1996.
+With Guus Hiddink as manager, Holland went to Euro 1996.
 After finishing second in their group, they played France in the quarter-finals.
 With the score 0–0, the match went to penalties.
 Clarence Seedorf's shot in the fourth round was stopped by French goalkeeper Bernard Lama, and the penalty by Laurent Blanc eliminated the Netherlands.
 After they finished top of the qualifying group, they were drawn in Group E of the 1998 World Cup.
 With the Netherlands team featuring Dennis Bergkamp, Marc Overmars, Phillip Cocu, Edgar Davids, Frank de Boer, Ronald de Boer and Patrick Kluivert, they reached the semi-finals where they again lost on penalties, this time to Brazil.
 They then lost the third place play-off to Croatia.
 Soon afterwards, Hiddink resigned, to be replaced by Frank Rijkaard.
 The Netherlands co-hosted Euro 2000 with Belgium and won all three games in the group stage and then defeated FR Yugoslavia 6–1 in the quarter-finals.
 In the semi-finals, Italian goalkeeper Francesco Toldo made two penalty shootout saves to eliminate the Netherlands.
 The team failed to qualify for the 2002 World Cup after crucial losses to Portugal and the Republic of Ireland, prompting manager Louis van Gaal to resign.